 In spring 2017, she produced her first concert—of Broadway belters covering the songs of Ed Sheeran.
 Her other projects have included producing shows in London’s West End and off-Broadway.

 Among Latimer’s long-term goals, she wants to work with artists from underrepresented and marginalized backgrounds, showing the importance of art as, she says, “the flashlight on our cultural and political climate.”

 Bitten by the acting bug as a boy, Tramell Tillman (’14) says UT gave him the skills to take his career to the next level.
 You may have seen him in the AMC show Dietland as Steven, the best friend of the main character, Plum.
 He also appeared in a 2015 episode of Difficult People with comedian Billy Eichner.

 After studying at Xavier University and Jackson State University, Tillman traveled to a U/RTA (University/Resident Theatre Association) audition in Chicago, where he caught the eye of UT’s Jed Diamond, associate professor of acting.
 Tillman says completing his MFA at UT gave him skills he uses every day.

 “Whether it’s working on a new dialect (I had to swiftly adopt a Haitian accent in 24 hours for a major TV show audition), crafting an elaborate stage fight (I played Laertes in a production of Hamlet at the Oregon Shakespeare Festival and learned an intense sword fighting combo), or preparing for an off-Broadway musical, I gained tools to use in creating meaningful art.”

-Tillman is working on a couple of television projects but would like to expand his reach to film and ultimately Broadway.
+After Dietland, Tillman was cast in the TV series Godfather of Harlem, and he’d like to expand his reach to film and ultimately Broadway.